Senate May Vote to Offer Medicare to Those 55 - 64

 President Obama hailed a tentative health care agreement

-announced in the Senate last week,
+announced in the Senate last week, saying that he would support

 it, and majority leader Harry Reid (D-NV) sent the proposal to